emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/context_oracle_open_ai_tool_builder.rst

 ``ContextOracleOpenAIToolBuilder`` enables the conversion of the context oracle tools to OpenAI tools by adding predefined properties and required parameters.
-By doing this, the tools can be easily used by OpenAI agents and can be integrated using the Automata agent framework.
+By doing this, the tools can be easily used by OpenAI providers and can be integrated using the Automata agent framework.
 This tool builder uses ``SymbolSearch`` and ``SymbolSimilarity`` objects to manage related symbols and their context.